Alligator bait: Use of bait in alligator hunting

-Linguistic use
+Use as slur

-In American slang, alligator bait (or gator bait) is a chiefly Southern slur aimed at black people, particularly children; the term implies that the target is worthless and expendable.
+In American slang, alligator bait (or gator bait) is a chiefly Southern slur aimed at Black people, particularly children; the term implies that the target is worthless and expendable.
 A variant use, albeit also expressing distaste, was alligator bait as World War II-era US military slang for prepared meals featuring chopped liver.
 The use of alligator bait to mean poor food (poor in senses of both flavor and socioeconomic class) had fallen out of use in the military by 1954.